The air is getting colder, the wind is picking up, and your instincts are starting to tell you that it’s time to hunker down indoors.

 Many people don’t think of the beach when fall arrives.
 However, fall is a great time to visit the ocean because the summer crowds are gone, overnight accommodations and restaurants are usually cheaper by 25% or more, and the temperatures are no longer sweltering.
 Another bonus is that fall storms frequently dredge up long-buried treasures like sea glass, which are easier to find when you’re the only person on the beach.

 So, why not plan a late-fall vacation to the beach?
-Even a quick weekend trip can be budget-friendly, especially if you decide to camp.
+Even a quick weekend trip can be budget-friendly, especially if you decide to plan a family camping trip.
 Check out the Travel Channel’s list of 10 beaches you can camp on to get some ideas.
+And, make sure you pack your camping gear essentials so that you have everything you need for a great time.

-Cost: Varies depending on how far you are from the beach and whether or not you choose to stay overnight.
+Average Cost: Varies depending on how far you are from the beach and whether you choose to stay overnight.
 Camping, either on the beach or in a local park, is your most affordable option.

 Additional Fall Activities

-If you need even more ideas to get your family outdoors this fall, consider these:
+If you need even more ideas to get your family outdoors, consider these fun fall activities:

 One of the most beautiful things about fall is the slowing down.
 The “go-go-go” mindset of summer is over, and the stillness of winter hasn’t yet arrived.
 The honking of geese as they fly south is melancholy and exciting at the same time.
 They’re leaving, and we’re staying put.